linode/docs/docs/guides/development/python/python-string-format-method/index.md

 'The first value equals 10.11 and the second value equals 2.222.'
 {{</ output >}}

-The format indicator `{:.2f}` specifies that the floating point value should display two places after the decimal point.
-While the format indicator `{:.3f}`, specifies that the floating point value should display three places after the decimal point.
+The format indicator `{:.2f}` specifies that the floating-point value should display two places after the decimal point.
+While the format indicator `{:.3f}`, specifies that the floating-point value should display three places after the decimal point.

-The `str.format()` method supports many format indicators that align your output, adjust the [presentation type for string, integer, float, and decimal values](https://docs.python.org/3/library/string.html#format-specification-mini-language).
+The `str.format()` method supports many format indicators that align your output, and adjust the [presentation type for string, integer, float, and decimal values](https://docs.python.org/3/library/string.html#format-specification-mini-language).

 ## Python f-strings

 Another way to format strings is with Python f-strings, also known as *formatted string literals*.
 As with the other string formatting techniques discussed in this guide, f-strings can contain replacement fields denoted with curly braces (`{}`).
 When compared to the `str.format()`, the f-string method produces simpler and more readable code.
 In addition, the f-string approach produces output faster than either the modulo or `str.format()` approaches.

-When using a Python f-string, you must be prefix your string literal with `f` or `F`.
+When using a Python f-string, you must prefix your string literal with `f` or `F`.
 For example:

     import datetime
     f'The date today is {datetime.datetime.now():%B %d, %Y}'